curl/curl/packages/Symbian/readme.txt

 processed.

-Symbian OS does not provide for redirecting the standard I/O streams, so stdin always comes from the keyboard and stdout always goes to the console; stderr is thrown away.
+Symbian OS does not provide for redirecting the standard I/O streams, so stdin always comes from the keyboard, stdout always goes to the console, and stderr goes to the epocwind.out file (on the emulator).
 The standard curl options -o, --stderr and --trace-ascii can be used to redirect output to a file (or stdout) instead.

 P.I.P.S. doesn't inherit the current working directory at startup, so you may need to use the -o option to specify a specific location to store a